-Paul H. Smith served for seven years in the government’s Star Gate remote viewing program at Ft.
+Paul H. Smith is the longest serving controlled remote viewing (CRV) teacher active today, having begun teaching CRV in 1984.
+He served for seven years in the government’s Star Gate remote viewing program at Ft.
 Meade, MD (from September 1983 to August 1990).
 Starting 1984, he became one of only five Star Gate personnel to be personally trained as remote viewers by the legendary founders of remote viewing, Ingo Swann and Dr. Harold E. Puthoff at SRI-International.
 Paul was the primary author of the government RV program’s CRV training manual, and served as theory instructor for new CRV trainee personnel, as well as source recruiting officer, unit security officer, and unit historian.
 He is credited with over a thousand training and operational remote viewing sessions during his time with Star Gate.

 Raised in Boulder City, Nevada, he enlisted in the Army in 1976 for Arabic training, attended Officer Candidate School, and was commissioned as a Military Intelligence officer.
 Besides his tour at Ft.
 Meade, his military assignments included Arabic linguist, electronic warfare operator, strategic intelligence officer for a special operations unit, Mid-East desk officer, tactical intelligence officer with the 101st Airborne Division during Desert Storm/Shield, strategic intelligence officer in the Collection Directorate of the Defense Intelligence Agency, and chief of the intelligence and security division for the Military District of Washington, from which he retired in 1996.